Sarthi267/E-Commerce-API-JDBC/README.md

 ***
 ### Notes

-- The schema creates itself so there's no manual setup there
+- ~~The schema creates itself so there's no manual setup there~~
+- After adding flyway database migrations there is now no schema, but the tables, indexes, functions and triggers still do create themselves